Nathan Healy

 Virginia Electricity Prices

-From 2021 to 2024, Virginia electricity rates jumped from 12.0 to 14.5 cents per kWh—a 21% increase that directly impacts monthly household budgets.
+Virginia electricity rates have climbed from 12.0 cents per kilowatt-hour in 2021 to 14.5 cents in 2024—a 21% increase in just four years that directly impacts your monthly utility bills.

 Price of Energy: Virginia vs National Average